Minett Trail Visit Minett

 Please remember to wear sturdy shoes and appropriate clothing in case of inclement weather.

-Public transport: The starting point in Schifflange is right next to the town's train station.
-From here there are direct trains to Esch-sur-Alzette, Pétange and Luxembourg City.
+Public transport: The start and finish are at train stations.
+From here there are direct trains to Luxembourg City.

 Parking: Parking spaces available at the start